Amazon tribes meet to counter Bolsonaro environmental threats

 CARL DE SOUZA, AFP

-Last August, Metuktire had a meeting with French President Emmanuel Macron on the sidelines of the G7 summit in Biarritz, amid a raging international controversy over the Amazon wildfires, which environmentalists said were the result of Bolsonaro's policies.
+Last August, Metuktire had a meeting with French President Emmanuel Macron on the sidelines of the G7 summit in Biarritz, amid a raging international controversy over the Amazon wildfires that environmentalists said were the result of Bolsonaro's policies.

-The far-right president strongly criticized the Raoni leader during his speech to the UN General Assembly in New York the following month.
+The far-right president strongly criticized the indigenous leader during his speech to the UN General Assembly in New York the following month.

 An indigenous tribesman listens to Metuktire during a press conference in Piaracu village, near Sao Jose do Xingu in Brazi's Mato Grosso state